-Likewise, the City of Madison has 61 parks that have features or the park itself is on the National Register of Historic Places and 20 parks with facilities that are designated City Landmarks (see Appendix F - Historic Resources).
-Parks with historic resources must meet strict guidelines for improvements to historic structures, typically costing more than improvements to similar non-historic facilities to meet local and national regulations.
+The City of Madison has 61 parks that have features or the park itself is on the National Register of Historic Places and 20 parks with facilities that are designated City Landmarks (see Appendix F - Historic Resources).
+Parks with historic resources must meet strict local and national guidelines for improvements to historic structures, typically costing more than improvements to similar non-historic facilities.